nikp123/xava/README.md

 #### If the host is running Pulseaudio

-Once GAVA is running, on pulseaudio you should change it's input to the device you want to use.
+Once XAVA is running, on pulseaudio you should change it's input to the device you want to use.

 #### If the host is Windows